Grisons: History

 Between 1618 and 1639 it became a battleground between competing factions during the Bündner Wirren.
 The Protestant party was supported by France and Venice, while the Catholic party was supported by the Habsburgs in Spain and Austria.
 Each side sought to gain control of the Grisons to gain control over the important alpine passes.
 In 1618, the young radical Jörg Jenatsch became a member of the court of 'clerical overseers' and a leader of the anti-Habsburg faction.
-He supervised the torture to death of the arch-priest Nicola Rusca of Sondrio.
+He supervised the torture to death of the arch-priest Nicolò Rusca of Sondrio.
 In response, Giacomo Robustelli of the pro-Catholic Planta family, raised an army of rebels in the Valtellina.
 On the evening of 18/19 July 1620, a force of Valtellina rebels supported by Austrian and Italian troops marched into Tirano and began killing Protestants.
 When they finished in Tirano, they marched to Teglio, Sondrio and further down the valley killing every Protestant that they found.
 Between 500 and 600 people were killed on that night and in the following four days.
 The attack drove nearly all the Protestants out of the valley, prevented further Protestant incursions and took the Valtellina out of the Three Leagues.

 In response, in February 1621, Jenatsch led a force of anti-Habsburg troops to attack Rietberg Castle, the home of a leader of the pro-Catholic faction, Pompeius Planta.
 They surprised Planta and according to legend he was killed by Jörg Jenatsch with an axe.
 The murder of Planta encouraged the Protestant faction and they assembled a poorly led and disorganized army to retake the Valtellina and other subject lands.
 However, the army fell apart before they could attack a single Catholic town.
 This Protestant invasion provided the Spanish and Austrians with an excuse to invade the Leagues.
 By the end of October, Spain and Austria had occupied all of the Grisons.
 The resulting peace treaty of January 1622, forced Grisons to cede the Müstair, the Lower Engadine and Prättigau valleys.
 The treaty also forbade the Protestant religion in these valleys.
 In response, in 1622, the Prättigau valley rebelled against the Austrians and drove them out of the valley.
-The Austrians invaded the valley twice more, attempting to reimpose the Catholic faith, in 1623–24 and 1629–31.
+The Austrians invaded the valley twice more, attempting to reimpose the Catholic faith, in 1623–1624 and 1629–1631.